Additional support for international students

 At Loughborough University we pride ourselves in offering a great deal of support and guidance to our students.
 We recognise that for some of our students, English may not be their first language.
 Therefore, Martin Hyams (our English for Academic Purposes Tutor) provides English support to our students.

 Martin Hyams specialises in English for Academic Purposes, and he is in post to deliver embedded provision within the curriculum, focusing on academic language and academic conventions directly relevant to module assessment.
-He will be providing one to one support for students at Loughborough University London.
-Details of Martin's sessions will be updated shortly.

 The University of Westminster offers a counselling service to all of our students at Loughborough University London.
 Their service, which is concerned with psychological and emotional difficulties, is entirely confidential.
 To find out more, please visit the Student Support desk on the second floor of the campus.